Immigration

 L’Abdou i l’Eli al menjador de casa, pocs dies després d’iniciar la convivència

-Every week, Eli and Bea went to the Barcelona CIE to accompany an detainee.
-As volunteers for the Migra Studium organization, they were part of the group of people who visit the inmates.
+Every week, Eli and Bea went to the CIE in Barcelona to accompany an detainee.
+As volunteers for the Migra Studium organization, they were part of the group of people who visit detainees.
 That day, in the visiting room, Abdou Aziz Sow sat down.
 Eli started with the usual questions: "How are you?
-How do you feel?".
+How are you feeling?".
 But very soon, the conversation delved into the anguish the young man was suffering.

-After much thought, Eli made a decision: she would invite him to live at her home for a few months.
-They would make a contract, a volunteer would be a witness: she would lend him her sofa bed from 11:30 p.m. to 7:30 a.m.
-In addition, she would help him with the paperwork; in exchange, he would enroll in Spanish classes and look for a job.
+After much thought, Eli made a decision: she would invite him to live at her house for a few months.
+They would draw up a contract, a volunteer would be a witness: she would let him use her sofa bed from 11:30 PM to 7:30 AM.
+Additionally, she would help him with the paperwork; in return, he would sign up for Spanish classes and look for work.

-After 59 days at the CIE, Abdou regained his freedom, still without knowing why, and went to live on a sofa bed in a 60-square-meter apartment in the Sant Andreu neighborhood of Barcelona.
+After 59 days at the CIE, Abdou regained his freedom, still not knowing why, and went to live on a sofa bed in a 60-square-meter apartment in the Sant Andreu neighborhood of Barcelona.
 Freedom, although unexpected, is the most common way out of the CIE.
-In 2024, only 148 expulsions were carried out, 37% of the total number of detainees who passed through, practically the same proportion as in 2023.
+In 2024, only 148 expulsions were carried out, 37% of the total detainees who passed through there, practically the same proportion as in 2023.
 The remaining 63% of detained individuals were released.
 Without papers or the right to work, Abdou became withdrawn.

-He spent long hours contemplating photos of his daughter and the life he had left behind.
-Six months later, Abdou went to tell Eli that he had been offered a job in the south to harvest olives.
-Since then, he has traveled through various towns in the provinces of Jaén and Almería, the last of which has been Adra, a municipality surrounded by thousands of greenhouses, in the so-called sea of plastic in the southeast of Spain.
-Abdou continues to think of his daughter, who will turn five on November 26th.
+He spent long hours contemplating photographs of his daughter and the life he had left behind.
+Six months later, Abdou went to inform Eli that he had been offered a job in the south to pick olives.
+Since then, he has passed through several towns in the provinces of Jaén and Almería, the last of which has been Adra, a municipality surrounded by thousands of greenhouses, in the so-called sea of plastic in the Spanish southeast.
+Abdou continues to think about his daughter, who will turn five on November 26th.
 He left when she was only three months old.

 Aziz Faye